GLOBAL MARKETS-Stocks, euro slip as Europe concerns mount

 “And JPMorgan adds a bit of concern simply because they were assumed to be the well-run bank, and if this sort of thing could happen there, where else could it happen?”
 Brien said.

-Europe stoked market jitters.
-The failure by politicians in Greece to agree on a new government sent the country hurtling toward a new vote, with radical leftists leading in the polls and poised to scrap a 130-billion-euro bailout that has staved off default.

-European shares erased early losses to end higher on the U.S. consumer sentiment data, although many investors remained wary over Spain’s banks and Greece’s political impasse.
+European shares erased early losses to end higher, although many investors remained wary over Spain’s banks and Greece’s political impasse.

-The Greek stock market dropped to levels last seen 20 years ago during an earlier crisis over a mechanism to reduce exchange-rate swings in Europe before the euro’s advent.
-German Bund futures rose as high as 143.09, up 48 ticks on the day.

-The FTSEurofirst index of top European stocks rose 0.3 percent to close at 1,022.52.
+The FTSEurofirst index of top European stocks closed up 0.3 percent at 1022.52.

 The MSCI world equity index turned lower, falling 0.3 percent to 314.99.